 The creatures which roam these planets are more of a mixed bag.
 Facsimiles to deer and dinosaurs can be awe-inspiring, while some of the more other-worldly animals are nightmare inducing.
 But a large majority of them suffer from feeling more like a collection of parts than actual beings.
 This especially rings true when you start to see the same parts being used over and over again.
 Your interaction with them is also shallow, always boiling down to shooting hostile animals or feeding friendly ones in the hopes that they find you resources.

-Speaking of resources, they are the crutch which No Man’s Sky leans so heavily on.
+And resources are everything wrong with this game.
+They are the crutch which No Man’s Sky leans so heavily on.
 You will spend most of your time in this game mining the planets for minerals which you will either sell to traders, use for fuel and repairs, or use to craft blueprints for new technologies.
 I don’t mind either the first or the third items on that list.
 I actually found the act of filling my backpack with valuables, flipping them for cash at the space station, and then buying the merchant’s ship to be incredibly rewarding.
 Ships are actually the only reward you get playing No Man’s Sky that makes a real difference.
 Buying a rad design you fall in love with is always great, and seeing the upgraded inventory space inside might be even better in this game.

-While I like the idea of using recipes to build new technologies, there was just nothing that I wanted to build.
+And while I like the idea of using recipes to build new technologies, there was just nothing that I wanted to build.
 Most of them were weapon upgrades to help you in the dull and infrequent gun fights or moderate equipment upgrades that seemed nice but not very exciting.

 But while those are disappointing and ultimately avoidable, what is fairly unavoidable are the constant meters that are ticking down.
 Shields, life supply, launch thrusters, your mining tool, hazard protection, and your ship’s pulse drive are just the ones that I can think of off the top of my head.
 All of these are meters which can be replenished by using specific resources, all of which take up a space in your extremely limited inventory, making it impossible to collect other things for too long before either running out of space or risking being stranded with a depleted meter.
 And take it from a guy who has been there; Nothing is worse than preparing to evacuate a hostile planet and realizing you ran out of Plutonium.
 This type of meter management is almost never fun in games, and No Man’s Sky is no exception to that rule.
 It’s a baffling design choice that only leads to frustration and a further focus on inventory management.